gsgarlata/Isolation-by-distance-within-vs-between-species/Window-Based Genetic Distances/input/README.md

+This directory includes the input files for running the [Window-Based Genetic Distances](Window-Based Genetic Distances) pipeline.
 The multispecies genomic dataset could not be uploaded in this repository but can instead be found at https://datadryad.org/dataset/doi:10.5061/dryad.b2rbnzsp3#readme.